MusicScience37/numerical-collection-cpp/doc/sphinx/src/modules.rst

 except for ``util`` which has no namespace and implemented in ``num_collect`` namespace.

-concepts
+base
-    C++ concepts for types common in this project.
+    Definitions common in this project.

 util
     Utility common in this project.